 Tevez scored 34 goals in 99 appearances for United before making another controversial move.
 He signed for billionaire-backed rivals Manchester City and forever souring his relationship with the red half of the city, after helping the ‘noisy neighbours’ to FA Cup and Premier League triumphs.

 Among the most popular figures in Manchester United’s modern history, Patrice Evra’s mix of talent and extroverted passion for the side made him a huge fans’ favourite during a successful spell at Old Trafford.

 Evra signed from Monaco in a £5.5m deal during the 2006 January transfer window and bounced back from a disastrous Manchester Derby debut in style, holding down the club’s left-back position for more than eight years and winning an abundance of silverware.

 The France international formed part of the side that won three consecutive league titles between 2007 and 2009, the second of which came alongside Champions League success after beating Chelsea in the first-ever all-English final in Moscow.

 Evra brought energy and tenacity to the left-hand side in addition to vision and technique in possession, marauding forward from his defensive role and forging a reputation as one of the world’s best at the peak of his powers.

-He won 10 major honours with United including five Premier League winners’ medals, making 379 appearances in all competitions before spells with both Juventus and Marseille.
+He won 10 major honours with United, including five Premier League winners’ medals, and made 379 appearances in all competitions before spells with both Juventus and Marseille.

-Evra returned to the Premier League with West Ham in 2017 but was far from the buccaneering force of old, making just five league appearances for the Hammers before retiring from the game.
+Evra returned to the Premier League with West Ham in 2017 but was far from the buccaneering force of old.
+He made just five league appearances for the Hammers before retiring from the game.